makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-I built the SPA App using vanilla JS and my own rudimentary testing Framework 'tea'.
+I built the SPA App using vanilla JS and my own basic testing Framework 'tea'.

 ## How to use